donet-server/donet/docs/01-Introduction.md

 handy for development on your local machine.
 For a production environment, many instances of DoNet can be running on different machines and configured to serve as one service each.
 This configuration would be in a **.toml file** that the DoNet daemon would read on startup.
+The program will look for a `daemon.toml` file by default, but you can specify a different file name via argument.
+(See `donet --help` for more information.)

 <br>